Sabbath in our home

 After all, we as Christians have inherited the Sunday tradition, when in a way it became the new Sabbath day, because it was the day Jesus rose from the dead and we now live in the time of the new covenant.

-Shabbat in our home, is the way we do House church, but you can easily combine it with having a night of shabbat and also going to your local church on Sundays.
+Shabbat in our home, is the way we do Church – A House church – but you can easily combine it with having a night of shabbat and also going to your local church on Sundays.

-Hebrews 4:10 or anyone who enters Gods rest also rests from their works, just as God did from his.
-Hebrews 4:1-11
+Hebrews 4:10 for anyone who enters Gods rest also rests from their works, just as God did from his.

-The word Sabbath comes from the Hebrew word shabot, which simply means; to stop or cease from.
+Sabbath comes from the Hebrew word shabot, which simply means; to stop or cease from.
 To cease from our work to remember Gods work, He makes all things new.
-He restores and changes things that are dead into life, that which is darkness into light.

 It also became clear to us that it was important what habits we as parents gave our children.